Feynman diagram: Spin : Grassmann integrals

 formally gives the equations of motion and the anticommutation relations of the Dirac field, just as the Klein Gordon Lagrangian in an ordinary path integral gives the equations of motion and commutation relations of the scalar field.
 By using the spatial Fourier transform of the Dirac field as a new basis for the Grassmann algebra, the quadratic part of the Dirac action becomes simple to invert:

 The propagator is the inverse of the matrix M linking ψ(k) and ψ̅(k), since different values of k do not mix together.

 The analog of Wick's theorem matches ψ and ψ̅ in pairs:

 where S is the sign of the permutation that reorders the sequence of ψ̅ and ψ to put the ones that are paired up to make the delta-functions next to each other, with the ψ̅ coming right before the ψ.
-Since a ψ, ψ̅ pair is a commuting element of the Grassmann algebra, it doesn't matter what order the pairs are in.
+Since a ψ, ψ̅ pair is a commuting element of the Grassmann algebra, it does not matter what order the pairs are in.
 If more than one ψ, ψ̅ pair have the same k, the integral is zero, and it is easy to check that the sum over pairings gives zero in this case (there are always an even number of them).
 This is the Grassmann analog of the higher Gaussian moments that completed the Bosonic Wick's theorem earlier.

 The rules for spin-1/2 Dirac particles are as follows: The propagator is the inverse of the Dirac operator, the lines have arrows just as for a complex scalar field, and the diagram acquires an overall factor of −1 for each closed Fermi loop.
 If there are an odd number of Fermi loops, the diagram changes sign.
 Historically, the −1 rule was very difficult for Feynman to discover.
 He discovered it after a long process of trial and error, since he lacked a proper theory of Grassmann integration.